ali-mosavian/unreal_mode_demo/README.md

 As long as your offset is within the range `0000:ffffh`, anything above that will cause [general protection fault](https://en.wikipedia.org/wiki/General_protection_fault).
-Un-real mode/big real mode hacks the CPU to let us any offset between 0-4GB without having to run actual 32-bit code in protected mode.
-Thereby letting us access the VBE linear frame buffer and anything that was never possible in real mode DOS.
+Un-real mode/big real mode hacks the CPU to let us use any offset between 0-4GB without having to run actual 32-bit code in protected mode.
+Thereby letting us access the VBE linear frame buffer (usually > 2GB+) and everything else that was never possible in real mode DOS.

-Any (probably) real-mode DOS programs/tools will (probably) still work without any issues.
+Any real-mode DOS programs/tools will (probably) still work without any issues.
-For instance, QuickBasic, TurboPascal and what not.
+Such as QuickBasic, Turbo Pascal and what not.

 Caveats
 ------
  - Won't work in [V86](https://en.wikipedia.org/wiki/Virtual_8086_mode) mode.
-That means EMS emulator is loaded or under Windows.
+That also means that it won't work if an EMS emulator is loaded or under you're running it from Windows.
  - Instructions such as rep movs/stos only use 16 bit offsets in real mode.

 How to run
 ------
-For convenience gradient.asm is written in [MASM](https://en.wikipedia.org/wiki/Microsoft_Macro_Assembler) syntax but is easy to port to NASM/FASM.
+For convenience [gradient.asm](src/gradient.asm) is written in [MASM](https://en.wikipedia.org/wiki/Microsoft_Macro_Assembler) syntax but is easy to port to NASM/FASM.

 To compile (using MASM 6.11 or higher)

 `ml gradient.asm`

-The most convenient wy to run would likely be through [DOSBox](https://www.dosbox.com/).
+The most convenient wy to run is likely through [DOSBox](https://www.dosbox.com/).
 To launch in the DOS command prompt, type

 `gradient.com`